yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 How to use uiautomation?
 run '**automation.py -h**'
 ![help](images/uiautomation-h.png)
-Understand the arguments of uiautomation, and try the following examples
+Understand the arguments of automation.py, and try the following examples
 **automation.py -r -d 1 -t 0**, print desktop(the root of control tree) and it's children(top level windows)
 **automation.py -t 0**, print current active window's controls